Guidance

 Pay tax on cryptoassets

-How to pay any unpaid tax you have told HMRC about as a result of income or gains from cryptoassets.
+How to pay unpaid tax if you have income or gains from cryptoassets, and how long it takes for your payment to reach HMRC.

 Before you make a payment, you need to tell HMRC about any unpaid tax on cryptoassets.
 We will send you a payment reference number that you can use to make a payment.